yrluestc/NeurIPS2025-LEAR/README.md

 ## 📝 Citation

-If you find this repository helpful, please cite our paper:
+If you find this repository helpful, please click the ⭐Star and cite our paper:

 ```
 @inproceedings{yulearning,